-A drug cartel, a mysterious sect, corrupt government officials and four Israeli war veterans: When Heroes Fly is a 10-part thriller inspired by a best-selling novel and set deep in the Columbian jungle.
-It won the Best Series award at the inaugural Canneseries festival in April 2018 and premiered on Netflix in January 2019.
+A drug cartel, a mysterious sect, corrupt government officials and four Israeli war veterans: When Heroes Fly is a 10-part thriller inspired by a best-selling novel and set deep in the Colombian jungle.
+It won the Best Series Award at the inaugural Cannes International Series Festival in April 2018 and premiered on Netflix in January 2019.

 Why is the series so successful?
 Who are the main actors?
 Where was the series shot?
 Is Yaeli still alive?
 Who is the guru El padre pálido (the pale father)?
 Let’s discover 25 facts about When Heroes Fly.

 [This article was first published on 29 March 2019.
 Given the fact that it is still one of our most clicked articles, it was been updated in January 2022.]

 TRAILER: WHEN HEROES FLY